 Links to full texts

-The database zbMATH contains about 1,650,000 direct links to electronic versions of the indexed publications, to the publishers’ websites and/or to electronic libraries with open access to the full texts (in particular to ElibM and EuDML).
+The database zbMATH contains about 2.1 million direct links to electronic versions of the indexed publications, to the publishers’ websites and/or to electronic libraries with open access to the full texts (in particular to ElibM and EuDML).

 Within current electronic library activities, more retrospective data of journals are made available, too, even prior to 1868, that give also links to full texts.
 For instance, coverage of Crelle’s journal (Journal für die Reine und Angewandte Mathematik) has been extended in this way back to Vol. 1 (1826).

-For the articles in about 4,000 journals, lists of references are delivered, with links to their zbMATH entries as well as their electronic versions, via DOI.
+For articles from about 550 journals, lists of references are delivered, with links to their zbMATH entries as well as their electronic versions via DOI.

 zbMATH is updated daily with new bibliographic data and abstracts.
 Reviews are also updated on a daily basis after initial editorial work has been carried out.
 The final editorial work on reviews and abstracts is subsequently done as quickly as possible.